Northern and Southern dynasties: Liu Song (420–479)

 In 430, Emperor Wen started a number of northern expeditions against Northern Wei.
 These were ineffective because of insufficient preparations and excessive micromanagement of his generals, increasingly weakening the dynasty.
 Because of his jealousy of Tan Daoji, a noted leader of the Army of the Northern Garrison, he deprived himself of a formidable general to the great delight of the Northern Wei.
-Thus, they were unable to capitalize when Northern Wei suffered the Wuqi Incident.
-Starting in 445, Northern Wei, taking advantage of Liu Song's weakness, made major incursions in the lands between the Yangtze and the Huai (modern Shandong, Hebei, and Henan) and devastating six provinces.
+Thus, they were unable to capitalize when the Northern Wei suffered the Wuqi Incident.
+Starting in 445, Northern Wei, taking advantage of Liu Song's weakness, made major incursions in the lands between the Yangtze and the Huai (modern-day Shandong, Hebei, and Henan) and devastating six provinces.
 Emperor Wen lamented that if Tan were still alive, he would have prevented Northern Wei advances.
-From then on, Liu Song was in a weakened state.
+From then on, Liu Song remained in a weakened state.

 Emperor Wen was assassinated by Crown Prince Shao and Second Prince Jun in 453 after planning to punish them for witchcraft.
-However, they were both defeated by Third Prince Jun, who become Emperor Xiaowu. proved to be licentious and cruel, supposedly committing incest with the daughters of an uncle who had helped him gain the throne; his rivals also claimed he had incest with his mother.
+However, they were both defeated by Third Prince Jun, who become Emperor Xiaowu.
+He proved to be licentious and cruel, supposedly committing incest with the daughters of an uncle who had helped him gain the throne; his rivals also claimed he had incest with his mother.
 This led to two rebellions by the imperial clan, one of which saw him slaughter the inhabitants of Guangling.
 The following ballad gives an idea of those times: